Skip to content

 Memory Palace

 Have you ever moved to a new apartment?
-How quickly were you able to remember how to find your way home from work?
+How quickly could you remember how to find your way home from work?
 Human beings are excellent locational memorizers.
 Our brains are built in a way that remembers things effortlessly based on location.
 A memory palace is a way to exploit this.
-When used in combination with a visual image, it can be an extremely powerful technique that can cut down hours of learning time.
+Combined with a visual image, it can be an extremely powerful technique that can cut down hours of learning time.

 All of these methods are fun to try and can be applied in different areas.
 Do you have a tactic or technique that you particularly enjoy?
 Leave a comment and let me know how you memorize characters.